ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 This lab may take anywhere from **1 - 6 hours** to complete, depending on your previous experience working with these tools and the speed of the hardware you are using.
 Installing virtual machines and operating systems is very time-consuming the first time through the process, but it will be much more familiar by the end of this course.

 {{% notice warning %}}
-_Most students in previous semesters have reported that this lab is generally the most frustrating and time-consuming to complete.
+_Most students in previous semesters have reported that **this lab is generally the most frustrating and time-consuming** to complete.
 I recommend setting aside ample amounts of time to work on this lab.
+This is especially true if the system you are running your VMs on is not very powerful, since running multiple VMs at the same time may slow things down significantly.
 However, if you find that you are going in circles and not getting it to work, that would be a great time to ask for help. --Russ_
 {{% /notice %}}

 ---